HuygensING/alexandria-markup/doc/lql.md

 ST_Difference — Returns a geometry that represents that part of geometry A that does not intersect with geometry B.
 ST_Intersection — (T) Returns a geometry that represents the shared portion of geomA and geomB.
 The geography implementation does a transform to geometry to do the intersection and then transform back to WGS84.
 ST_SymDifference — Returns a geometry that represents the portions of A and B that do not intersect.
 It is called a symmetric difference because ST_SymDifference(A,B) = ST_SymDifference(B,A).
-ST_Union — Returns a geometry that represents the point set union of the Geometries.
+ST_Union — Returns set union of A and B.